meoke/pangtree/README.md

   -min_comp MINCOMP  if c0 or c1: minimum compatibility between source and consensus to
                      match them

-  -r RANGE           if c2: range of compitibilities where the biggest change will be searched
+  -r RANGE           if c2: percentage range of compitibilities where the biggest change will be searched

   -t TRESHOLDS       if c2: series of tresholds to be used on tree levels